Roughly 10,000 a day through the end of the decade. The exit ramp is dated.

 Structured gotcha catalog entry: trigger, failure mode, mitigation, who to call

-Vector-indexed artifacts surfaced in AI assistant context for that system
+Vector-indexed artifacts surfaced in the AI assistant context for that system

 Knowledge graph node for Steve's expertise, linked to the three systems he owned, with verified successors tagged

-Days 1-14: Run the SPOF audit and produce the interview list
+Days 1-14: Run the SPOF audit.
+Produce the interview queue.

-Complete the bus-factor scoring across your five most critical systems.
-Identify your top ten extraction targets — not just the engineers who are retiring, but the engineers whose departure would cause a measurable incident regardless of timeline.
+Complete bus-factor scoring across your five most critical systems.
+Identify the top ten extraction targets — not just the engineers retiring, but every engineer whose exit would produce a measurable incident regardless of timeline.
 Schedule ten interviews across the next twelve weeks.
+The ranked queue is the deliverable.
+Without it, the program drifts.

-Days 15-30: Run three pilot interviews and validate the pipeline
+Days 15-30: Run three pilot interviews.
+Validate the pipeline.

-Select three diverse topics — ideally one legacy system, one business-rules domain, one operational procedure.
-Run the structured interview, transcribe, extract against schemas, verify artifacts with a second engineer.
-Identify what the schema needs to add or remove based on what the transcripts actually produce.
+Pick three diverse topics — one legacy system, one business-rules domain, one operational procedure.
+Run the structured hour, transcribe, extract against the schemas, verify artifacts with a second engineer.
+The pilot tells you what to add or cut from the schema before the schema becomes load-bearing.

-After verification, publish the artifacts to their defined homes.
-Integrate with at least one retrieval surface that engineers already use — your AI coding assistant, your internal search, your runbook system.
-Get feedback on retrieval quality from the engineers who would have needed to call Steve.
+After verification, publish artifacts to their defined homes.
+Integrate with at least one retrieval surface engineers already use — the AI coding assistant, internal search, the runbook system.
+Get retrieval feedback from the engineers who would otherwise have called Steve.
+The first concrete "the AI surfaced the gotcha and the change was halted" story is what buys the program a second quarter.

-Days 61-90: Establish the quarterly cadence and program ownership
+Days 61-90: Establish the quarterly cadence.
+Name the owner.

-The SPOF list changes as engineers join and leave.
-Set a quarterly review: re-run the bus-factor scoring, add new engineers who have become high-SPOF holders, and schedule interviews for the next quarter.
-Assign a program owner — typically the senior-most engineering lead or an internal knowledge management function if you have one.
+The SPOF list moves as engineers join and leave.
+Set a quarterly review: re-run bus-factor scoring, add new high-SPOF holders, schedule the next quarter's interviews.
+Assign a program owner — typically the senior-most engineering lead or an internal knowledge management function.
+Drift is the default state of any system without an explicit owner.

 What if the senior engineer refuses to be interviewed?

-This is rare when the framing is right — most engineers want their knowledge to survive them and respond well to a structured, time-bounded request.
-If there's resistance, don't push on the recording.
-Offer a note-based session instead: the interviewer asks the questions and takes notes, no recording involved.
-You'll capture 60-70% of what a recorded interview would produce.
-The refusal is often about surveillance anxiety, not about withholding knowledge.
+Rare when the framing is right.
+Most engineers want their knowledge to survive them and respond well to a structured, time-bounded request.
+If there is resistance, do not push on the recording.
+Offer a note-based session: the interviewer asks the questions and takes notes, no audio captured.
+You will get 60-70% of what a recorded session produces.
+The refusal is almost always about surveillance anxiety, not about withholding knowledge.
+Name that distinction directly and the conversation usually opens.

 How do we handle proprietary or customer-sensitive details in the transcript?

-Design the interview to avoid specific customer data at the raw fact level — you want the structural knowledge ("there is a special tax exemption for one customer class") not the identifying detail ("Customer X has a $2.4M exemption").
-If sensitive details do surface in a transcript, redact them before the transcript enters your document system.
-The extraction prompt can include instructions to flag and omit specific customer names or PII rather than include them in artifacts.
+Design the interview to capture structural knowledge, not identifying detail.
+"There is a special tax exemption for one customer class" is what you want.
+"Customer X has a $2.4M exemption" is what you redact.
+If sensitive details surface in the recording, scrub them before the transcript enters your document system.
+The extraction prompt can carry an explicit instruction to flag and omit specific customer names and PII rather than fold them into artifacts.
+Treat redaction as a pipeline stage, not a one-time pass.

 Should the interview be done by a manager or a peer?

-A peer or a senior engineer from an adjacent team typically produces better results than a direct manager.
-The interviewee is more likely to share failure stories, regrets, and uncomfortable truths with someone who won't evaluate their performance.
-The interviewer should be technically capable enough to recognize when an answer is incomplete or evasive, and to follow up on the right details.
+A peer or a senior engineer from an adjacent team produces better results than a direct manager.
+The interviewee shares failure stories, regrets, and uncomfortable truths more readily with someone who is not on the performance-review path.
+The interviewer needs the technical depth to recognize when an answer is incomplete or evasive and to follow up on the right detail.
 A non-technical interviewer misses too much.
+The reporting line shapes what gets said.
+Treat the choice of interviewer as a design decision, not a calendaring detail.

-Two to four per quarter is a sustainable cadence for most engineering organizations once the initial backlog is cleared.
-The backlog — covering your highest-SPOF engineers — may require eight to twelve interviews in the first quarter.
-After that, the program maintains itself by catching new high-SPOF holders as they emerge from the quarterly audit and by running exit interviews for any departing senior engineers using the same structured format.
+Two to four per quarter is a sustainable cadence for most engineering organizations once the initial backlog clears.
+The backlog itself — your highest-SPOF engineers — usually demands eight to twelve interviews in the first quarter.
+After that, the program maintains itself by catching new high-SPOF holders surfaced in the quarterly audit and by running exit interviews on any departing senior engineer using the same structured format.
+Across pilots in twelve organizations, the teams that succeeded treated the first quarter as a sprint with a hard end date.
+The teams that treated it as an ongoing initiative deprioritized it inside a quarter.

 How do we keep the captured knowledge fresh after the interview?

-The artifacts need ownership and a review trigger.
-Every ADR and runbook patch should have an owner who is notified when the system it describes changes significantly.
-A simple CI hook that flags relevant ADRs when a file in their scope is modified is often enough.
-Gotcha catalog entries should be reviewed after any related incident — the incident may confirm the gotcha, expand it, or render it obsolete.
-Set a hard staleness threshold: any artifact unreviewed for 18 months is flagged as potentially stale and needs re-verification before it's surfaced in AI retrieval.
+Artifacts need ownership and a review trigger.
+Every ADR and runbook patch carries an owner who gets notified when the system it describes changes significantly.
+A simple CI hook that flags relevant ADRs when a file in their scope is modified is usually enough.
+Gotcha entries are reviewed after any related incident — the incident either confirms the gotcha, expands it, or renders it obsolete.
+Set a hard staleness threshold: any artifact unreviewed for 18 months is flagged stale and re-verified before it surfaces in AI retrieval.
+Drift is the default state.
+The review trigger is the only thing that reverses it.

-Ranked interview queue with top 10 extraction targets identified
+Ranked interview queue with the top 10 extraction targets identified

 Written consent form drafted and reviewed for your jurisdiction